 In 2013, I co-founded a university student innovation lab, “The construct @ RIT”, with the goal of creating freedom through reducing social barriers to accessing capital equipment.The Construct @ RIT Although the university was well equipped with multi-million dollar tools, they were sitting unused a majority of the time, simply due to politics restricting access to them.

 By giving students free access to tools and mentorship, amazing gadgets were prototyped by self-motivated individuals, all without million dollar budgets.
 Some of them were even useful enough to be turned into viable products, though, establishing channels to do so at the time was beyond the scope of the planned project.

 I’ve been exploring ways to do this at a more impactful scale; to create an organization that allows people access to three things;

 - A welcoming community that helps break down the psychological barriers to taking risk, and is open and willing to share experience and wealth among innovative leaders.

 - Tools and prototyping resources, and guidance to make effective use of them.

 - A pipeline to help folks bring their project from concept to manufacture and distribution.

-People who utilize the resources to their economic benefit, could pay a portion of their gains back into the organization as a royalty, or tax.
-It’s a simple philosophy of putting capitalism to good work, to benefit those with the drive to make their ideas succeed.
-By this method, less time is spent reinventing the wheel, and more resources can be dedicated to building good products, trust among customers, and establishing open channels for wealth creation.
+People who utilize shared resources to their economic benefit, could pay a portion of their gains back into the organization.
+It’s a simple philosophy of putting capitalism to good work to benefit those with the drive to make their ideas succeed.
+Through this framework less time may be spent reinventing the wheel, and more resources can be rapidly dedicated to building good products, trust among customers, and establishing effective channels for wealth creation.

-Big organizations tend to fail at innovation, but it may not be inherent to the fact they’re big.
-It may just be that they have their hearts in the wrong place, and with an improved, responsible incentive philosophy, they may just as well become a pathway to success that works for everyone.
+It’s ironic that venture tends to fail at lasting innovation, but it may not be inherent to the fact that it’s risky by nature.
+It may just be that the industry misunderstands what successful cooperation really looks like, and with an improved, responsible incentive philosophy, it may become a pathway to success that’s reliable for everyone.